JasonGiedymin/pi-node/README.md

 # Performant Chudnovsky Pi on NodeJS

-This project provides an accurate and performant means of generating Pi using NodeJS.
+This project provides an accurate and performant means of generating Pi via the [Chudnovsky algorithm](http://en.wikipedia.org/wiki/Chudnovsky_algorithm) using NodeJS.

 This project is constantly being improved upon.